DeAndre Yedlin: Personal life

-Yedlin is one-quarter black, one-quarter Native American, and half Latvian.
-Yedlin and his mother are Jewish.
+Yedlin is one-quarter black, one-quarter Native American, and half Latvian Jewish on his mother's side.

 Yedlin is very close with his mother, Rebecca Yedlin, who had him when she was very young and is now a college faculty member; his father has never been part of his life.
 He was raised by his maternal grandfather, Ira Nathan Yedlin, and step-grandmother, Vicki Walton.
 Yedlin has a sister Jenea who is three years younger than he is.

-During the 2020-2022 racial unrest in the United States, caused by the police murder of George Floyd, Yedlin was an outspoken ally of the Black Lives Matter movement, asking if there was truly "liberty and justice" for all Americans and recalling the memories of his grandparents who had lived under the Jim Crow system of racial oppression.
+During the 2020–2023 racial unrest in the United States, caused by the police murder of George Floyd, Yedlin was an outspoken supporter of the Black Lives Matter movement, asking if there was truly "liberty and justice" for all Americans and recalling the memories of his grandparents who had lived under the Jim Crow system of racial oppression.
 Yedlin spoke about the country's long history of police brutality against African Americans: "as a young black man in America it's one of those things you just grow up with.
 You know you have a higher chance of being stopped by the police, or put in jail or eventually being killed."

-Yedlin admitted he was questioning whether he'd continue to play for the National Team.
-“It’s something I’ve thought a lot about during this quarantine,” Yedlin said.
-“My grandfather, my grandmother especially, I have a whole family of activists, they’ve always told me to stand up for what I believe in.
-There’s no amount of money that can make me shut up about something I think is wrong.
-It’s one of those waiting games to see if a change does happen.
-But if things go as they stand it’s hard for me as an African American male to represent a country that does things like this where all people aren’t equal.”
+Yedlin admitted he was questioning whether he'd continue to play for the national team.
+"It's something I've thought a lot about during this quarantine," Yedlin said.
+"My grandfather, my grandmother especially, I have a whole family of activists, they've always told me to stand up for what I believe in.
+There's no amount of money that can make me shut up about something I think is wrong.
+It's one of those waiting games to see if a change does happen.
+But if things go as they stand it's hard for me as an African American male to represent a country that does things like this where all people aren't equal."

 In May 2021, Yedlin joined the ownership group of USL Championship club San Diego Loyal SC.